 PaaS in a Salesforce world.

-- It is possible in case of emergency to release any hot-fix in one batch for all end-users worldwide.
+- It is possible in case of emergency to patch bugs for all customers worldwide in one batch.

 - The vendor can gather usage statistics to understand end-users habits and identify areas of improvement.

 So, the “on-demand model” offers some clear improvements in terms of software quality.